MV Explorer (1969): Sinking

 All of those rescued by Nordnorge were taken to the Chilean Frei Montalva Station on King George Island, from where they were subsequently airlifted by C-130 Hercules transport aircraft of the Chilean Air Force to Punta Arenas, Chile, in two separate flights; one on Saturday 24 November and the other on Sunday 25 November.
 Those passengers not taken to Punta Arenas (an estimated 70) were taken to Uruguay's Artigas Base.
-Explorer was completely submerged at 19:00 UTC, approximately 20 hours after the initial impact and damage to her hull.
+Explorer sank at 19:00 UTC, approximately 20 hours after the initial impact and damage to her hull.
 Her wreck lies at 62.404882°S 57.196247°W.

 Explorer was designed, like most ships, with compartments which could be sealed off by watertight doors.
 The ship would not sink if holed and one compartment flooded, but was not safe if more compartments were flooded, either by a gash spanning compartments or imperfect sealing between compartments.
 GAP reported that there was a crack in addition to the hole, but it is not clear if it spanned compartments.

 In an article published on 8 December 2007, experts considered that Explorer was "perfect for ice navigation", and stated that the explanation of the sinking "doesn't add up" and that "essential pieces of the story are missing".

 Investigation

 The investigation into the sinking of Explorer was carried out by the Liberian Bureau of Maritime Affairs.
 The report into the accident was released in April 2009.
 The report cites the decision by Captain Bengt Wiman, age 49, to enter the ice field based on his knowledge and information available at the time as the primary reason why Explorer was so severely damaged.
 "He was under the mistaken impression that he was encountering first year ice, which in fact, as the Chilean Navy Report indicated, was much harder land ice."

 Passengers reported seeing red paint on the passing ice less than thirty minutes prior to when the flooding was reported, another indication that the vessel was passing through compact and hard ice.
 The master of Explorer was very experienced in Baltic waters, but he was unfamiliar with the type of ice he encountered in Antarctic waters.
-The report's investigating officer could not convince GAP that it was their responsibility to retrieve the ship's Voyage Data Recorder, after the master failed to ensure its transfer from the ship despite being reminded to do so.
+The report's investigating officer could not convince GAP that it was their responsibility to retrieve the ship's voyage data recorder, after the master failed to ensure its transfer from the ship despite being reminded to do so.
 The report also found that, given that the GAP staff "served the function of crew members", they should have had "the required safety training and documents as seafarers".

 The report praises the performance of the master and crew in organizing and evacuating the passengers, and notes that lives were likely saved due to the actions of these individuals.